Cypher100/Dynamic-Steam-Signatures/README.md

 php5-gd

 # Nginx
-The application  uses .htaccess for Apache2 to understand how to handle the signatures but Nginx requires a bit more configuration.
+The application  uses .htaccess for Apache2 to understand how to handle the signatures.
+But Nginx requires a bit more configuration.
 Add this to the websites configuration if your using Nginx.
 ```
 rewrite ^/pathhere/steam/images/(.*)/(.*).png$ /pathhere/steam/CreateImage.php?skin$
 ```